nikhilnayak98/csvs/README.md

-# WM00I:Cyber Security for Virtualisation Systems
+# Cyber Security for Virtualisation Systems

-This repo contains workings of docker hardening (capabilities, selinux, seccomp, image stripping) for CSVS PMA due on 21st March.
+A scalable secure implementation of Docker runtime functionality for CentOS container and MariaDB container using Linux capabilities, SELinux and seccomp profiles.
+Base images were stripped down using Dockerslim and hardened to run as non-root users.

 ## Progress 1
 - [x] 1.
 Create different network for containers